violetwhitney/Measuring-the-Great-Indoors/tutorial.md

 [Processing Documentation](https://processing.org/reference/)

 4. **Using Documentation**
-So if we look around within Processing's documentation, we'll see all kinds of operations and parameters we can use in our code.
+If we look around within Processing's documentation, we'll see all kinds of operations and parameters we can use in our code.
 So much possibility!
-Poke around at some of the operations
+Poke around and click into some of the functions you see.
+Lets look into `background()`.
+You'll see if we click into [background](https://processing.org/reference/background_.html) we'll get information on how to use this function, what parameters it expects, and some examples.
+It looks like it takes a single number `background(51);` for a value between black and white, or 3 numbers `(background(152,190,100);` for RGB values.

+**CHALLENGE**
+Can you change the background to yellow?

 ![alt-text](images_can_be_named_anything.png#img-left)